AdamBoley/Viscosity-Calculator/README.md

 **The above page should either open a new tab, or include an internal link to take the user back to the main page so that they don't have to user their browser butttons**

-Clicking on either of the 4 links to the discussion page opens a new tab, so that the user is not directed away from the index page.
+Clicking any of the 6 links on the index page opens the discussion page in a new tab, so that the user is not directed away from the index page.

 **The tool must have clear calls to action to input the user's data (run-times, constants, gravities, etc)**

-Each calculation section has an In'structions for use' ordered list that walks the user through the process.
+Each calculation section has an 'Instructions for use' ordered list that walks the user through the process.
 Each input has a label, and the input element's white colouration stands out against the blue background of the Viscosity Calculator.
 Further prompting is provided by the alerts that flash up if the user presses the calculation button when not all of the inputs have been filled.

 **The tool must have a clear call to action to submit their inputs and begin the calculations**